xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 To solve this variable coefficient Poisson equation, we use the native AMReX geometric multigrid solver.

+Note that for this example we are solving everything at a single level for convenience, but linear solvers, EB and particles all have full multi-level functionality.

 ### Running the code

 ```